luptior/MGM_Kotlin/README.md

 Simple DCOP(Distributed Constrained Optimization Problems) solver using MGM (Maxmimum Gain Message) algorithm written in Kotlin.
 Serialization is done with ProtoBuf.

+To use it, clone it and runit with IntelliJ/Gradle

 1, Currently hard coded with a graph coloring problem.\
 2, Span multiple threads.